cmulk/wireguard-docker/README.md

 ```
 ## Other Notes
 - This Docker image also has a iptables NAT (MASQUERADE) rule already configured to make traffic through the VPN to the Internet work.
-- For some clients (a GL.inet) router in my case, you may have trouble with HTTPS (SSL/TLS) due to the MTU on the VPN.
+- For some clients (a GL.inet router in my case) you may have trouble with HTTPS (SSL/TLS) due to the MTU on the VPN.
 Ping and HTTP work fine but HTTPS does not for some sites.
 This can be fixed with [MSS Clamping](https://www.tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.cookbook.mtu-mss.html).
 This is simply a checkbox in the OpenWRT Firewall settings interface.

 ## docker-compose
 Sample docker-compose.yml